microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Harnessing-GitHub-Copilot-with-CSharp/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/github/dotnet-codespaces)

-This repo builds a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.
+This repository builds a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.
 We will review the steps to update the Weather BackEnd App by adding a new endpoint that request a specific location and return the weather forecast for that location.

 ### 🗒️ Step 1: Generate a new Record that includes the City name